Rijksmuseum Amsterdam - Fantastic Art Treasures

 The most well-known and at the same time biggest canvas of Rembrandt shows the civil defense of Amsterdam.
 The special thing about this picture is that Rembrandt painted a group of people for the first time, where everybody is doing something.

 Night Watch – The original is gigantic (3.6 m x 4.4 m) - Photo: © Rijksmuseum

-The soldier is cleaning his gun and the captain dressed in black gives orders to the lieutenant.
-With his ingenious directed lighting Rembrandt draws attention to different parts of the painting.
-By the way, the girl, slightly on the left of the middle, was the mascot of the civil defense.
+The soldier is cleaning his rifle and the captain dressed in black gives orders to the lieutenant.
+With his ingenious use of light, Rembrandt directs attention to various parts of the image.
+By the way, the girl slightly to the left of center was the mascot of the civic guard.

 Desk - Abraham Roentgen, approx. 1758 – 1760

 The Rijksmuseum also houses a unique collection of antique furniture.
 Our favorite is an artisanal masterpiece by Abraham Roentgen.

 Can you find the secret drawer? - Photo: © Rijksmuseum

 Roentgen was born in Mühlheim close to Cologne and learned his craft from different masters in Den Haag, Rotterdam, Amsterdam and London.
 The ingenious pieces of art made of noble wood were well-known for their countless drawers and secret compartments.